 Then they sell all the stuff they transported from the other end of the world: Turkish sweets, Turkish Efes beer, Raki, delicious cotton oil from Uzbekistan, Kyrgyzstan’s famous fat-tail-sheep and many other delicacies.

 To the most famous sight in Xi’An: the terra cotta warriors some 40km east of the town.
 Another UNESCO Site with a long history.
 The site definitely organised to receive a few 1000 visitors every day.
-According to the information we receive we’re lucky a have a quit day.
+According to the information we receive we’re lucky to have a quiet day.

 Even considering these favourable conditions we’re definitely not alone in the 3 huge hangars.